ldsec/drynx/README.md

 We only have a development version.
 The `master`-branch in `github.com/lca1/drynx` is the development version that works but can have incompatible changes.

-**Very Important**
+**Very Important!!**

-Due to the current changes being made to [onet](https://github.com/dedis/onet) and [kyber](https://github.com/dedis/kyber) (release of v3) you must revert back to previous commits for these two libraries if you want Drynx to work.
+Due to the current changes being made to [onet](https://github.com/dedis/onet), [kyber](https://github.com/dedis/kyber) and [cothority](https://github.com/dedis/cothority) (release of v3) you must revert back to previous commits for these three libraries if you want Drynx to work.
 This will change in the near future.

 ```bash
 cd $GOPATH/src/dedis/onet/